Why does metabolic syndrome occur?

 - Failing to get enough physical activity

-- Consuming a diet high in carborhydrates (more than 60 percent of daily caloric intake from carbs)
+- Consuming a diet high in carbohydrates (more than 60 percent of daily caloric intake from carbs)

 What groups are most likely to have metabolic syndrome?

 Metabolic syndrome has become increasingly common in the United States.
-It's estimated that about 70 million adults in the United States have it.
+It's estimated that about 34% of adults in the United States have it.
 Several factors increase the likelihood of acquiring metabolic syndrome:

-Obesity and insulin resistance are two potential and important causes of metabolic syndrome.
+Obesity is an important potential cause of metabolic syndrome.
 Excessive fat in and around the abdomen is most strongly associated with metabolic syndrome.
 However, the reasons abdominal obesity and metabolic syndrome seem to be linked are complex and not fully understood.

 - Insulin resistance

 Metabolic syndrome is closely associated with a generalized metabolic disorder called insulin resistance, in which the body can't use insulin efficiently.
 Some people are genetically predisposed to insulin resistance.

 When they have the same body mass index (BMI), Caucasians are at a greater risk for developing metabolic syndrome than African Americans are.
 Men are more likely than women to develop metabolic syndrome.